Gold-Team-Projects/Garnet/README.md

 ### The high subnet
 The high subnet is the subnet of GSPs.
 It's a chord P2P network consisting of up to 256 nodes.
-Each GSP handles clients in a specific geological zone which spans with an area of 100<sup>2</sup> miles.
+Each GSP handles clients that are close to the geographically.

 ### The low subnet
 The low subnet is the network of clients.